-Job titles: advanced child care worker, child care manager, child care worker, children’s services room assistant, early childhood educator, family day care coordinator.
+Job examples: advanced child care worker, child care manager, child care worker, children’s services room assistant, early childhood educator, family day care coordinator.

 As a child psychologist, you’d diagnose and address issues leading to behavioural and emotional problems in children and adolescents.
-The most common path to becoming a child psychologist is to complete an accredited master’s degree or PhD after a bachelor’s degree in psychology.
+The most common path to becoming a child psychologist is to complete an accredited master’s degree or PhD after a bachelor’s degree.
 Registration with the Psychology Board of Australia is required.
-If you plan to work as a child psychologist, make sure that child psychology is a strong focus in your bachelor’s degree and the main one of your graduate degree and research.
+If you plan to work as a child psychologist, make sure that childhood is a strong focus in your bachelor’s degree and the main one of your graduate degree and research.

-Job titles: child and adolescent mental health clinician, child and family psychologist, child psychologist, child and family therapist, kids early action program (KEAPS) clinician, psychologist-early intervention, school / child and adolescent psychologist, school psychologist.
+Jobs: child and adolescent mental health clinician, child and family psychologist, child psychologist, child and family therapist, kids early action program (KEAPS) clinician, psychologist-early intervention, school / child and adolescent psychologist, school psychologist, youth counsellor.

 Job titles: clinical neuropsychologist, clinical psychologist, clinician, college psychologist or counsellor, community clinician (mental health), community mental health clinician, consultant psychologist, counselling psychologist, family therapist / mental health clinician, forensic assessor, mental health clinician, psychologist, psychologist / therapeutic specialist, psychologist-senior (prison mental health services), relationship psychologist, therapeutic clinician.